DeamonDev/deamondev.github.io/content/posts/dist-sys-challenges-part1-echo.md

 If we replied in handler, then `init_ok` would send to the controller node twice, which breaks maelstrom's specification.

-As I said, it is very misleading and rather hard to investigate what is going on.
-[Some folks experienced](https://community.fly.io/t/challenge-3b-inconsistency-with-jepsen/10999) this and asked for help, I hope somebody will be saved thanks to this post.
+As I said, it is very misleading and challenging to investigate what is going on without this knowledge.
+[Some folks have experienced](https://community.fly.io/t/challenge-3b-inconsistency-with-jepsen/10999) this issue and asked for help.
+Hopefully, this post will help someone.

-At least it's comforting that it's not a bug, just poor documentation.
-Who among us would want to work with buggy software in its free time?
+At least it’s good to know that it’s not a bug, just poor documentation.
+Who among us would want to work with buggy software in their free time?

 ### echo/main.go